Empowering local democracy

-The scale and fragmentation of this information makes working with it hard.
-Most questions about local government can only be answered by researchers trawling through hundreds of websites of varying quality.
-The different layers of local government adds complexity, and longitudinal study means repeating the initial research from scratch.
-The cost of this work is prohibitive for many projects and organizations, and the result is that local government is far less scrutinised than it could be, simply because of information fragmentation.
+The current scale and fragmentation of local government makes working with it hard.
+Most questions can only be answered by researchers trawling through hundreds of websites of varying quality.
+The cost of working with multiple councils is prohibitive for many projects and organisations, and the result is that local government is regularly circumvented.

 On the blog